ArbrazLinux/cardano-pool-stats/USAGE.md

 # how to use

-when initializiation process is done, simply run file './new_epoch.sh' at the beginning of each epoch (once in an epoch)
+when initializiation process is done, simply run file './newEpoch.sh' at the beginning of each epoch (once in an epoch)

-within a epoch, you can update data running './update.sh'
+within a epoch, you can distribute awards and then update data running './processBonus.sh'

-you can setup cron tasks to automate
+you can setup cron tasks to automate :
++ newEpoch.sh ==> at the beginning of a new epoch
++ processBonus.sh ==> whenever within an epoch when you distribute awards (once a time)
++ processRewards.sh ==> less than 36 hours before the end of epoch

 # AWARDS